patrickpiresdev/patrickpiresdev/README.md

 # Hey, there!
-I'm Patrick Pires!
+Patrick Pires here!

 I'm a software engineer who loves math, science, and technology, and I also love to share what I learn about those three!